MarcelMichau/fake-survey-generator/README.md

 - Docker Hub
 - Azure DevOps Services (for CI/CD)

+## Authentication
+The application makes use of OpenID Connect for authentication which is implemented by IdentityServer.
+The Identity Provider has a user database with a couple of test users with the following credentials:

+- User 1
+  - Username: **alice**
+  - Password: **Pass123$**

+- User 2
+  - Username: **bob**
+  - Password: **Pass123$**

+There is no interface to register users - the authentication mechanism serves as an example of how to implement user authentication using OpenID Connect in a .NET microservice architecture.

 ## How do I run this thing?

 In order to run FSG on your local machine, you will need the following prerequisites:

+To run on local Kubernetes:

+- Docker Desktop with Kubernetes enabled (Ensure that at least 2048 MB of Memory is allocated to Docker Engine)
+- NGINX Ingress installed on the Kubernetes cluster
+- Skaffold

+To deploy to a local Kubernetes cluster:

+1. Create an entry in your `hosts` file as follows:

+   `127.0.0.1 k8s.local`

+2. In a Terminal/Command Prompt/PowerShell window in the project root, run:

+   `skaffold run`

+3. In a browser, navigate to http://k8s.local to open up the Fake Survey Generator UI

 To run with Docker Compose: